brandonnw/java-dungeonmania/Pair_Blog.md

 2. Inside Collectable.java, aside from having its own constructor, it will implement the onOverlap method.
 The specific logic for onOverlap which it will implement is the one found in Key.java, Arrow.java, Sword.java etc. This is because, this is the most common logic for onOverlap, and so by making Collectable implement this version it avoids the most repetition.
 Now, we still must concern that Bomb.java which implements onOverlap, has its own unique logic for the method.
 As a result, after we make Bomb.java extend Collectable, it will override the onOverlap method in Collectable, and implement its own logic.

 3. The final step for refactoring that we must consider is that in our structure we also have a Useable.java class.
 Useable.java is an abstract class which extends InventoryItem, and has Sword.java and Buildable.java as sub-classes.
 Now, since Sword.java is one of its sub-classes, and Sword.java has specific logic for onOverlap, it must implement the logic for it somewhere.
 However, given our refactored code where InventoryItem no longer implements Overlappable, this therefore means neither will Useable.java and Sword.java.
 As a result, to work around this, Sword.java will implement Overlappable on its own, giving the specific behaviour for onOverlap, without impacting the other sub-class which extend Useable.java (Buildable.java).

+Player.java Refactoring Potion Logic

+Plan:
+- Looking over the Player.java class, it becomes immediately evident that the class is handling several responsibilites at once.
+Namely, it handles the logic for using potions, and applying their effects.
+This violates the single-responsibility principle (SRP), because it should not be the responsibility of the player to handle this.
+The player should rather not have to worry or see the logic about how taking a potion works, and should rather just experience their effects.
+Accordingly, it is necessary to refactor Player.java to remove this potion logic, and move it into its own class.
+Here is the plan:

+1. The first step was to create an appropriate class inside the entities folder.
+Since, this new class will be handling all the potion logic in Player.java, it will be called PotionManager.java.
+By being designed as a class which can take all the potion logic from Player.java, the PotionManager class will handle the management of active and queued potions for the Player.
+This means that the Player class will transfer the following fields to the PotionManager class: queue, inEffective, nextTrigger and potionListeners.
+In doing so, the potion manager class will effectively act as the manager of all things-potion which is related to the player, including behaviours such as notifying listeners and removing listeners.
+Additionally, the applyBuff method which was originally in Player.java, will be relocated to potionManager.java.

+2. On top of transitioning all of the potion logic from the player class to the potion manager class, another refactor involving applyBuff was also completed.
+Specifically, it was decided that the respective potion classes such as InvincibilityPotion and InvisibilityPotion should hnadle their own special buffs they apply to a players statistics.
+Accordingly, Potion.java was refactored to implement the Buffable interface we created (interface for items which have the bheaviour of giving a player a buff), and the concrete classes (specific types of potions) will then implement their specific applyBuff method.

+3. (Noted in Part 1b) Along the way of refactoring Player.java, it was realised that tracking the players state, either through the state pattern or an enum/string was redundant.
+This is because the inEffective variable effectively already tracked the player's state by storing the current potion which is impacting the player.
+Additionally, the inEffective field was used to notify listeners, thus making storing the player state in any other way redundant.

 ## Task 2) Evolution of Requirements 👽